AichatouSoumare/Cybersecurity-Portfolio/README.md

 I started being interested in the cybersecurity domain less than 1 year ago.
 I was mindblown by everything that i learned.
 I'm not sure yet about what job i want to do yet because there's so much diverse jobs and aspects to the cybersecurity world but i know that i will not be bored if i get into this field.
 This role suits me because I have strong analytical abilities, persistence, eagerness to learn, a can-do attitude, problem-solving skills, and communication skills to address problems and emerging threats.
 After that, I would like to take the CompTIA A+, CompTIA Network+ and CompTIA Security+ certifications etc...

 I have developed a cybersecurity portfolio showcasing various tasks and projects completed during my journey to earn the Google Cybersecurity Professional Certificate.
-This program has provided insights into:

 ## Get To know me